skyflowapi/skyflow-android/README.md

         altText = String,          //optional string that acts as an initial value for the collect element )

-val collectElementOptions = Skyflow.CollectElementOptions(required: false)  //indicates whether the field is marked as required.
+val collectElementOptions = Skyflow.CollectElementOptions(
+            required: false,  //indicates whether the field is marked as required.
 Defaults to 'false'
+            enableCardIcon: true //indicates whether card icon should be enabled (only for CARD_NUMBER inputs)
+                                      )

 const element = container.create(context = Context, collectElementInput, collectElementOptions)
 ```